-Louie is the founding Senior Pastor of Oasis Christian Fellowship in Wauseon, OH.
+Mr. Weber is the founding Senior Pastor of Oasis Christian Fellowship in Wauseon, OH.
 He served at Kentucky Christian College as a Professor of Communication for seven years.
-Louie also taught at

-Abilene Christian University for one year.
-Louie regularly conducts leadership seminars and retreats and speaks at national, statewide, and regional youth conventions.
+Mr. Weber also taught at Abilene Christian University for one year.
+He regularly conducts leadership seminars and retreats and speaks at national, statewide, and regional youth conventions.

-Louie has been married to Robyn Seitzinger since 1985.
+Mr. Weber has been married to Robyn Seitzinger since 1985.
 They have two children, Jazzi and Brody.
-Louie's hobbies include reading, riding his Harley-Davidson motorcycle, eating ice cream, and spending time with his family.
+His hobbies include reading, riding his Harley-Davidson motorcycle, eating ice cream, and spending time with his family.